raspberrypi/documentation/configuration/screensaver.md

 cat /sys/module/kernel/parameters/consoleblank
 ```

 Here, `consoleblank` is a kernel parameter.
-In in order to be permanently set, it needs to be defined on the kernel command line.
+In order to be permanently set, it needs to be defined on the kernel command line.

 ```
 sudo nano /boot/cmdline.txt